-(i) YUEN Yiu-tat was appointed as Acting Chief Executive Officer of the company on 27th November, 2020.
+(i) YUEN Yiu-tat was appointed as Acting Chief Executive Officer of the company from 27th November, 2020 up to 2nd January, 2022.
 The remuneration disclosed above represents those for services rendered by him as the Acting Chief Executive Officer.
-Mr. Yuen was the Chief Accountant of the company prior to his appointment as the Acting Chief Executive Officer.
-His total remuneration for the year ended 30th June, 2021 amounted to \$1,436,000 (2020: \$1,248,000).
+Mr. YUEN has held the position of Chief Accountant of the company in addition to his tenure as the Acting Chief Executive Officer.
+His total remuneration for the year ended 30th June, 2022 amounted to \$1,573,000 (2021: \$1,436,000).